The Best Banana Cake

 Banana Cake

-- In a medium bowl whisk together the flour, cinnamon, baking soda and salt.
+- In a medium bowl whisk together the flour, cinnamon, baking soda, baking powder and salt and salt.

 - In a large bowl beat together the butter and sugars until fluffy (about 2-3 minutes).